cmer/lg-tv-control-macos/README.md

 # LG TV Control for macOS

+> **IMPORTANT NOTICE:** It is advised to remain on webOS 23 while we determine if webOS 24 is fully compatible.
+If you upgrade, you cannot roll back, so it's better to hold back for now!

 Automatically wake/sleep and change the input of your LG TV when used as a monitor on macOS.

 This script uses Hammerspoon to detect system events such as power off, sleep, and wake.